Mon - Sun: 24 hours.

 Time Limits For Claiming Laser Hair Removal Compensation

-You may already know that there is a time limit when making personal injury claims.
-Generally, for laser hair removal claims, you’ll have 3-years to take action from the date you were injured.
+You may already know that there is usually a time limit when making personal injury claims.
+Generally, for laser hair removal claims, you’ll have 3-years to take action from the date you were injured, although a later “date of knowledge” or another exception could apply in some situations.

 There is a fair bit of work to do when claiming compensation, so it’s best to begin as soon as possible.
 That will make it easier for you to recall what happened and give your solicitor plenty of time to collect evidence.